Cryptocurrency Audit Help

-Nearly all cryptocurrency exchanges based in the US now send the IRS a 1099-K each year reporting your sales data.
+Nearly all cryptocurrency exchanges based in the US now send the IRS a 1099-K each year reporting sales data for users who meet a certain trade threshold.
 And in 2017, Coinbase was forced to send the IRS historical data (covering 2013 to 2015) on over 14,000 users.
 Some foreign exchanges now send information to the IRS, as well.

-On the other hand, the IRS may audit you for an unrelated reason, such as unreported wages, but your cryptocurrency trades can throw a wrench in the process.
+On the other hand, the IRS may audit you for an unrelated reason, such as unusually high deductions, but your cryptocurrency trades can throw a wrench in the process.

 A standard audit covers your last 3 years of tax returns.
 However, during the audit process, if the IRS finds reason to believe you’ve underreported by at least 25%, they can go back 6 years.